google-research/language/language/asqa/README.md

 The output question-context pairs for Roberta will be stored at `./outputs/qa.json`.

 #### STEP-2: Run the Roberta Squad 2.0 inference
-Next run the following command which uses an example script from the transformers library to get QA predictions from Roberta:
+Next, run the following command which uses an example script from the transformers library to get QA predictions from Roberta:

 ```